PDLT-University-of-York/test-split-site/docs/ultra/announcements.md

 !!!
 Summary

     Announcements are a one-way channel for important news such as key dates and events.
+Announcements are sent to everyone (staff and students) enrolled on your site.
+If you want to target your communications, use the Messages tool instead.

+Announcements go to everyone enrolled on your VLE site, staff and students.
+Want to target your message to a small audience?
+Use [the Messages tool](https://vle-support.york.ac.uk/ultra/messages/), instead.

 Typical types of announcement may include:

 - reminders of assessment due dates
 - changes to exam schedules
 - corrections of materials.

 ## Video Steps